 Another Jetpac app, Spotter, allows people to point their iPhones at anything and identify what the object is.

-The app relies on Jetpac's "Deep Belief" system Relevant Products/Services for "teaching" a phone to recognize objects in real time.
-Users can do this by taking a short detailed video of the object, along with the object's surroundings: "Then you can scan Relevant Products/Services your surroundings with your phone camera, and it will detect when you are pointing at the object which you taught it to recognize."
+The app relies on Jetpac's "Deep Belief" system for "teaching" a phone to recognize objects in real time.
+Users can do this by taking a short detailed video of the object, along with the object's surroundings: "Then you can scan your surroundings with your phone camera, and it will detect when you are pointing at the object which you taught it to recognize."

-Jetpac's Web site describes its approach to mobile Relevant Products/Services apps as "a rare blend of big data, image processing, machine learning, beautiful design and the latest mobile technology."
+Jetpac's Web site describes its approach to mobile apps as "a rare blend of big data, image processing, machine learning, beautiful design and the latest mobile technology."

 Expanding the 'Internet of Things'